DWI Defense for Deaf People

 DWI Charges Can Escalate When the Driver Is a Deaf Person

-With a large and active community of deaf and hard-of-hearing people, Rochester and Monroe County sometimes encounter unintended problems when a police officer or sheriff's deputy pulls over a deaf driver for DWI or another suspected traffic violation.
+With a large and active community of deaf and hard-of-hearing people, Livingston and Monroe Counties sometimes encounter unintended problems when a police officer or sheriff's deputy pulls over a deaf driver for DWI or another suspected traffic violation.

-If you need legal advice about the rights of the deaf or hearing impaired in the aftermath of a DWI arrest, contact a defense lawyer at Jeannie D. Michalski LLP.
-With offices in Rochester and Avon, we're convenient to clients in Monroe County, Livingston County and other Upstate New York communities.
+If you need legal advice about the rights of the deaf or hearing impaired in the aftermath of a DWI arrest, contact a defense lawyer at Jeannie D. Michalski.
+With an office in Avon, we're convenient to clients in Monroe County, Livingston County and other Upstate New York communities.
 We're also aware of the difficulties deaf people can run into when pulled over in traffic stops.

 Call Jeannie D. Michalski for Defense Advice in DWI Cases Against Deaf Drivers